Information for New Tenure-Track Faculty, 2015-16

 Several years ago, the Provost (who is now the President) initiated a series of First Friday receptions.
 These are held the first Friday of each month of the academic year, and are meant as a time to unwind from the workweek, socialize with your colleagues, enjoy some snacks and, if you choose, have a glass of wine or beer.
 All faculty and staff (but not students) are invited.

-Last year we tried something new.
+Two years ago we tried something new.
 We asked those faculty promoted to the rank of professor the year prior to give a talk about their research to the campus community on a First Friday date, with the First Friday event serving as the reception following that talk.
 Usually the talk and the First Friday take place in the faculty member's home department.
 The talks run 4:15-5, with First Fridays 5-6.
 Faculty and staff are welcome to attend either or both events.
-This pairing of events was successful, and we are pairing them again for 2012-13.
+This pairing of events was successful, and we are continuing the pairing for 2013-14 for some First Fridays.